Would you hire an CPA firm because it has “a combined 150 years of experience”?

 How does a combined number help provide better technical skills or service to clients?

 I don’t care about that number — not unless one of your lawyers personally has 90 years in practice.
 Because HE would be a darned-experienced lawyer.

 If I have a complex legal matter, I’d prefer one lawyer with 25 years of experience over 25 first-year associates any day — although technically each has 25 “total” years of experience.
 The only exception might be if you were competing in a Tug of War at a law firm picnic.
 In that situation, I’ll take twenty-five 26-year-olds over one 51-year-old lawyer.

 In the example below from a small-firm website, do these “two partners” each have 25 years’ experience?
 Or are they one first-year lawyer working for an 80-year-old lawyer who has 49 years experience?
 And really, why should clients care anyway?

-Can we agree to eliminate the use of that empty, arguably misleading affectation and instead find a more meaningful differentiator?
+Can we agree to eliminate the use of that empty, arguably misleading promise and instead find a more meaningful differentiator?

-No, really — they’ve been in consecutive, unbroken operation for 200 straight years.
+No, really — they’ve been in consecutive, unbroken operation for over 225 years.
+They’re the second-oldest law firm in the nation.
 Now THAT is a firm that can credibly discuss its years in practice!

 Whereas this type of thing isn’t helpful:

 Interested in booking Ross Fishman to speak at your retreat, marketing training, or Ethics CLE program?